top of page

 banner-_enc4 copy.jpg

-BOARD OF DIRECTORS
+MEET OUR BOARD OF DIRECTORS

-Photograph by Susan Berta.
+(Photograph by Susan Berta).

-As many of you know, my brother, Ken Balcomb, Center for Whale Research founder and senior scientist, recently passed away.
 Ken and I were very close.
 We chose similar career paths: following our passion for wild animals and the environment, specifically the Pacific Northwest orcas and their Salish Sea habitat.
+During his final months, we talked for hours about the continuation of his life’s work: how important it was for the Center for Whale Research to press on in perpetuity.

-During Ken’s final months, we talked for many hours about the continuation of his life’s work: how important it was for the Center for Whale Research to press on in perpetuity.
-Relinquishing the helm, he entrusted me to help steward CWR’s present and long-term planning.
+Relinquishing the helm, Ken entrusted me to help steward CWR’s present and long-term planning.
 Fortunately, Ken left me with a skilled, experienced, and committed team of professionals.
-Each of these individuals worked for Ken for many years, and they know what is required to maintain and build on the Center for Whale Research’s forty-seven-year foundation.
-With the ongoing support of volunteers and donors, the CWR staff, and the CWR board of directors, will continue playing a crucial leadership role for generations to come—studying the Pacific Northwest orcas and speaking out on their behalf.
+Each of these individuals worked for him for many years.
+And each knows what is required to maintain and build on the Center for Whale Research’s 47-year foundation.

 Meet our BOARD of DIRECTORS